thanhphat2609/SalesManagement/README.md

 spark-submit Transformation.py "ExecutionDate"
 ```

-6. Open your browser (Firefox) and go to http://localhost:9870 to interact with the HDFS.
+6. Open your browser (Firefox) and go to http://localhost:9870 to interact with HDFS.

-7. Go to http://localhost:8080 to interact with the Superset
+7. Go to http://localhost:8080 to interact with Superset.

 8. Run and connect Apache Hive.